johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 We can also refer to Open Enclave's current data-sealing sample.

 ## new arguments, APIs and libs
+### Encryption tool
+new tool for ELF image encryption - oeencrypt: placed in OESDK installation folder as the bin files new lib for section ".pcltbl" and decryption -- liboepcl.a: placed in OESDK installation folderd as the lib files

+### Modifications to OE SDK runtime lib
 No new API is needed.
-A new setting is defined in include/openenclave/host.h as the argument to support protected code loader enclave loading in API oe_create_enclave. uint8_t *sealed_blob is defined as new member for each instance oe_enclave_t. oe_enclave_ecall_ms_t is defined as the arg_in of ecall on the 1st time of initializing an encrypted enclave.
+A new setting is defined in include/openenclave/host.h as the argument to support protected code loader enclave loading in API oe_create_enclave. uint8_t *sealed_blob is defined as new member for each instance oe_enclave_t. oe_enclave_ecall_ms_t is defined as the arg_in of ecall on the 1st time of initializing an encrypted enclave. new lib for section ".pcltbl" and decryption -- liboepcl.a: placed in OESDK installation folderd as the lib files

+### PCL Sample Code
+A Sample Code project will be provided in samples for how to use Protected Code Loader.

 ## Debugging consideration when user launches an Encrypted Enclave
+Debugging with oegdb should work reguarly with a minor disclaimer: you can insert break points in the IP code but these breakpoints in IP code must be disabled while the Protected Code Loader is running.
+Problem description: When User adds a breakpoint oegdb modifies the code, if modification is inside the cipher-text binary then when AES-GCM is applied the tag result will not match.

+After PCL flow is done, breakpoints can be added and debuuging can continue regularly.

+Solution: ISV should be able to choose when host attaches the debugger:
+1. Default: debugger shall be attached after PCL flow is done.
+2. For PCL and early trusted runtime development: debugger shall be attached before the first instruction inside an enclave

 # Alternatives